MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/getch-nolock-getwch-nolock.md

 ## Remarks

 **`_getch_nolock`** and **`_getwch_nolock`** are identical to `_getch` and `_getchw` except that they not protected from interference by other threads.
-They might be faster because they do not incur the overhead of locking out other threads.
+They might be faster because they don't incur the overhead of locking out other threads.
 Use these functions only in thread-safe contexts such as single-threaded applications or where the calling scope already handles thread isolation.

 By default, this function's global state is scoped to the application.
 To change this behavior, see [Global state in the CRT](../global-state.md).